 Four times I’ve left India.
 Two of those departures were by sea.
 First, I chugged across the Palk Strait from Rameswaram to Mannar Island.
 I’ve included this slow journey in a manuscript that has a section set in Sri Lanka.

 The second sea exit was from Mumbai over the calm Arabian Sea to Mombasa.
-The week-long voyage cost $US100 back then; $10 extra if you opted for western food.
-I would have paid $10 more for the delicious vegetarian curries I ate daily.
+The week-long voyage cost $100 back then — $10 extra if I’d opted for western food.
+I would have paid $10 more for the delicious vegetarian curries I was served every day.

 I slept in something like a women’s dorm and loafed on deck at night where the clear sky was on star overload.
-There was a movie every night but I wasn’t into Bollywood then so spent the trip socializing with the few European travellers on board.
+There was a movie every night but I wasn’t into Bollywood so spent the trip socializing with the few European travellers.